 During the winter months every year, there is a sharp increase of people contracting colds and flu.
-There are many contributing factors to this.
-We spend more time indoors in congested quarters making it easier to transmit infections.
-We get less sun exposure so vitamin D levels decline.
-Vitamin D helps support healthy immune function.
-We tend to socialize more around the holidays.
+There are many contributing factors to this:

 I remember from my days working in the ER the dramatic increase in the volume of patients we saw during the flu season.
 Most of them complained about nasal, sinus and upper respiratory congestion.
 Most of them had a viral illness, which is what the flu is.
 But many times antibiotics were prescribed mostly as a precaution against the possibility of a bacterial component.

-Technically this is BAD medicine, because we are often using a medication that is not needed, which can contribute to the bigger problem of antibiotic resistance, which is becoming a huge problem today.
-Thus resulting in the evolution of "Superbugs" which are virtually resistant to ALL antibiotics.
+Technically this is BAD medicine because we are often using a medication that is not needed and which can contribute to the bigger problem of antibiotic resistance.
+This resistance is becoming a huge problem today as witnessed by the evolution of “Superbugs” which are virtually resistant to ALL antibiotics.